-Inchbald did not wait to finish his degree course but soon joined the Army.
-In due course he found his way to India, where he eventually ended up in Chilàs, an outpost of Gilgit in the foothills of the Karakorum and Himalaya, and itself an outpost of Jammu and Kashmir.
-Officially he was a Captain in the British Army but in practice he was the British Raj – the sole white man – in Chilàs, commanding a detachment of the quasi-independent Gilgit Scouts, and his commanding officer was just about the only white man in Gilgit and was doing much the same there.
+Although still in his early twenties and officially a Captain in the British Army, in practice he was the British Raj – the sole white man – in Chilàs, commanding a detachment of the quasi-independent Gilgit Scouts, and his commanding officer was just about the only white man in Gilgit and was doing much the same there.
 The badge of the Gilgit Scouts is the head of an Ibex, a noble antelope native to that high terrain.
 Somehow Captain Inchbald wound up with two.
-He was also the local magistrate – judge and jury – dispensing his pronouncements to the local tribesmen.
-Still in his early twenties and with his beloved golden retriever beside him as a substitute for Western company, he would trek with his Scouts for days or weeks on end across his even more beloved mountains.
+He was also the local civil magistrate – judge and jury – dispensing his pronouncements to the fierce and unruly Chilàsi tribesmen.
+With his beloved golden retriever beside him as a substitute for Western company, when he could Capt.
+Inchbald would trek with his Scouts for days or weeks on end across his even more beloved mountains.

 Safely back in London, he went to study at the RA – the Royal Academy – and in due course became a professional painter, dabbling also in silverware.
 He seems to have got a bit of a name for murals, travelling the country from time to time on one commission or another.
 It was during this period too that he began to get involved in the family firm, Walker and Hall, and won the competition for the Hull University Mace.